Patil-Shrikrishna/neoma_backend/README.md

 - `POST /api/register`: Register a new user.
 - `POST /api/login`: Login with existing credentials to receive a JWT token.
+- `POST /api/logout`: Logout the session.

 ### Task Endpoints

-- `POST /api/tasks`: Create a new task.
+- `POST /task/create`: Create a new task.
-- `GET /api/tasks`: Retrieve all tasks.
-- `GET /api/tasks/:id`: Retrieve a specific task by ID.
+- `GET /task/list`: Retrieve all tasks and filter tasks by status (incomplete, in-progress, completed).
-- `PUT /api/tasks/:id`: Update a specific task by ID.
+- `PUT /task/update`: Update a specific task by ID.
-- `DELETE /api/tasks/:id`: Delete a specific task by ID.
+- `DELETE /task/delete/`: Delete a specific task by ID.
-- `GET /api/tasks/filter/:status`: Filter tasks by status (incomplete, in-progress, completed).

 ## Authentication